There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 It’s a place of striking contrasts.
 And so, indeed, is Norway as a whole – a country that is larger and more diverse than most people probably realize.

-Whether the fjords, the city or the arctic is the “true” Norway depends on whom you ask.
-To make up your mind, of course, you should see them all.
-And if you plan it right, that just might be possible – within just a single week.
-For instance, with an Ultimate Norway Historic Fjord, City & Arctic Roundtrip.
+Whether the fjords, the city or the Arctic is the “true” Norway depends on who you ask.
+To make up your mind, you should of course see them all.
+And if you plan it right, that might be possible – within just a single week.
+For instance with an Ultimate Norway Historic Fjord, City & Arctic Roundtrip.

 “A large establishment, with large, magnificent hallways, comfortable stairways, a spacious vestibule with a fireplace, an elegant salon, large rooms with wide beds and verandas outside (…) with all windows facing out towards Bjørnefjorden and the glittering ice desert of Folgefonna.”

-In a series of round trips by De historiske, you can combine several of these in one all-inclusive package.
-The latest, Ultimate Norway, covers the fjords, the capital city and the arctic.
+In a series of round trips by De historiske, you can stay at several of their hotels in one all-inclusive package.
+Ultimate Norway covers the fjords, the capital city, and the Arctic.
 Kicked off, if you wish, with a taste of the seasonal menu at Solstrand.

-“We have a great, shielded location by the fjord, with huge windows letting in the sound of birds and the scent of the sea,” says Schau-Larsen.
-“Our kitchen, then, is closely tied to the coastal culture.
+“We have a great shielded location by the fjord, with huge windows letting in the sound of birds and the scent of the sea”, says Schau-Larsen.
+“Our kitchen is closely tied to the coastal culture.
 We use fresh root vegetables, fruits and berries, and fish and shellfish, depending on the season.
-At the same time, Bergen has always been a city of trade, so it’s always been common here with international impulses”.
+In addition, Bergen has always been a city of trade, so we’ve always had international impulses here.”

 Across the mountains, it’s a rather different world.
 When Kristian Gahre first came to Oslo several decades ago, he encountered a busy seafront filled with heavy traffic and industry.
 Coming from tiny Mandal, the capital seemed huge and overwhelming.

-The hotel where Gahre works, Camillas hus, occupies one of the city’s oldest, wooden Swiss style villas, centrally located right behind the royal castle.
+The hotel Camillas hus where Gahre works occupies one of the city’s oldest wooden Swiss style villas, centrally located right behind the royal castle.
 It is named after Camilla Collett, the Norwegian author who once lived there – in what was then pretty much the city’s first suburb.
-“When it was built in 1845, this was practically the countryside,” says Mario Rego, the hotel host.
+“When it was built in 1845, this was practically the countryside”, says the hotel host Mario Rego.

-“I believe Oslo may be the only city in the world that has a subway system made to transport passengers out of the city,” says Flemming Nilsen, the general manager at luxurious Lysebu, in the forest beyond Holmenkollen ski jumping hill.
-A 10-minute walk from the hotel there is, indeed, a subway station (above ground), where city people exit with their skis or mountain bikes.
+“I believe Oslo may be the only city in the world that has a metro system made to transport passengers out of the city,” says Flemming Nilsen, the general manager at luxurious Lysebu in the forest close to the Holmenkollen ski jump.
+A ten minute walk from the hotel there is, indeed, a metro station (above ground), where city people exit with their skis or mountain bikes.

 If Oslo represents Norway’s urbanity, then Svalbard lies at the opposite extreme.
 The archipelago ranges from 74° to 81° north latitude – or, in simpler terms, considerably further north than most people will ever go.

 The restaurant is called Huset, meaning “the house”.
-And at Svalbard, it really is the house, serving as the town’s natural gathering place since its 1951 construction.
+And at Svalbard, it really is The House, serving as the town’s natural gathering place since its construction in 1951.

-At this unlikely place – where you’re not to walk outside without an armed escort, and where any temperatures above zero Celsius usually means “summer” … this is a place where Huset’s cellar keeps upwards of 20 000 bottles of wine.
+At this unlikely place – where you’re not to walk outside without an armed escort, and where any temperatures above zero degrees Celsius usually means “summer” – this is a place where Huset’s cellar keeps upwards of 20,000 bottles of wine.
 It is one of the finest collections in Northern Europe.

-Svalbard is a Norwegian archipelago, midway between the mainland and the North Pole, in the Arctic Ocean.
-Almost two thirds of the 61 000 square kilometre archipelago is covered in massive glaciers.
+Svalbard is a Norwegian archipelago in the Arctic Ocean, midway between the mainland and the North Pole.
+Almost two thirds of the 61,000 square kilometre archipelago is covered in massive glaciers.
 The islands are large indeed – include them in Norway’s total land area, and the country will be larger than Germany.

-The Svalbard Islands is known for its incredible nature and wildlife, the mines and research facilities, and the much-publicized Global Seed Vault.
+The Svalbard Islands are known for their incredible nature and wildlife, the mines and research facilities, and the much-publicized Global Seed Vault.
 And, of course, Huset’s wine cellar.